fensak-io/dotfensak-deno-template/README.md

 For more example rules, checkout [fensak-io/fensak-rules-examples](https://github.com/fensak-io/fensak-rules-examples).

+Also check out our [Writing rules scripts guide](https://docs.fensak.io/docs/writing-rules/).

 ### Sample config

 A sample [fensak.yml](/fensak.yml) config file is provided for your convenience.
 The config file maps a single fictional repository in your Organization (`my-repo`) against the sample rule, [rules/sample.ts](/rules/sample.ts).

+Check out our [Config file reference](https://docs.fensak.io/docs/config-reference/) for an overview of the Fensak config file.

 ### Tests